esamattis/slimux/README.md

 REPL commands are designed to work with various Read Eval Print Loops such as `python`, `irb` (Ruby), `node` (Javascript), `coffee` (CoffeeScript) etc.
-This is loosely modelled after [Slime for Emacs][SLIME].
+This is loosely modelled after [SLIME for Emacs][SLIME].
 Shell commands are designed to work with normal shells such as `bash`.
 These are useful for running tests for example.